 Over the last two decades, brands have become 200% less distinct from one another.
 The ones that stand out, however, have something in common: They integrate two seemingly opposing personality traits.
 In this series of six blogs, I offer different methods to discovering and leveraging the duality embedded inside your brand.
 By tapping into these insights, … Continue reading How to differentiate your brand?
 Part 3

 In the field of communications, there is a rule: If you want to turn off your audience, then use Latin words!
 To tell you how to create a brand personality, I will have to break that rule.
 Bear with me.
 It will be worth it.
 I promise.
-I see things with faces We, humans, have … Continue reading How to create a brand personality
+I see things with faces We, humans, have … Continue reading How to create a brand personality that stands out

 Are you considering to use numbers as a part of your brand?
 Then, you may want to learn about the symbolic meaning of numbers!
 For instance, why do you think 7 is the world's most popular number?
 Or does 5 have a gender?
 Which of the following is better to convey a sense of uniqueness? … Continue reading Symbolic Meaning of Numbers